alandmoore/admbrowser/README.rst

 ====================== ===============    ===============================================================================================================================================================================================================================================================
 Option Name            Default Value      Explanation
 ====================== ===============    ===============================================================================================================================================================================================================================================================
-silent                 False              When True, WCGBrowser will print immediately without showing the printing dialog box. orientation            "portrait"         Specifies printing in portrait or landscape orientation. size_unit              "millimeter"       Specifies what unit of measure used by the paper_size and margin variables.
+silent                 False              When True, ADMBrowser will print immediately without showing the printing dialog box. orientation            "portrait"         Specifies printing in portrait or landscape orientation. size_unit              "millimeter"       Specifies what unit of measure used by the paper_size and margin variables.
 Can be "millimeter", "point", "inch", "pica", "didot", "cicero", or "devicepixel". margins                (printer default)  Specifies the printer margins as a list in the form: [left, top, right, bottom].
 Example: [5, 3.5, 6, 2.4].
 Units are specified by the size_unit variable.